Azure/open-service-broker-azure/contrib/cf/README.md

 ## Create a Service Principal

-The Azure Service Broker uses a service principal to provision Azure resources on your behalf.
+The Open Service Broker for Azure uses a service principal to provision Azure resources on your behalf.

 ```console
 $ az ad sp create-for-rbac